brainfoolong/omxwebgui/README.md

 `php -S 0.0.0.0:4321 -t YOURPATHTOOMXWEBGUIFOLDER > /dev/null 2>&1 &`

 Open the page with http://IPTOYOURPI:4321

-* or when you already have a webserver just open the page in the browser.

 ## Autostart
 Add the following line to crontab with `sudo crontab -e` to start the simple php webserver on reboot